ReneGV/WhatWhatch-android/README.md

 ![WhatWatch](readme-images/ic_launcher.png)
 ![WhatWatch](readme-images/ic_launcher.png)

-WhatWhatch for Android was a simple buy yet complete application that [@nakir](https://github.com/Nakyr) when we were at a movile development course.
+WhatWhatch for Android was a simple buy yet complete application that I developed with [@nakir](https://github.com/Nakyr) when we were at a movile development course.

 Some features included
  - Webservice usage